AlexeyNilov/pushup/doc/roadmap.md

 # Roadmap and todo

+* /join (ask for age, max pushups, set goal based on the FS)
 * /deactivate - switch to the freestyle mode
-* 1st intro message
-* add health warning on joining
-* /join (ask for age, max pushups, set goal based on the FS)
 * /explain get warmup/cooldown description

 ## UI